Day trip from Lesbos to Ayvalik: what to do in 1 day

 After sightseeing, it’s time to stop and rest at the historic café of Şeytan Sofrasi (the devil’s table), offering great coffee, a fantastic atmosphere and a view of most of the islands of the Ayvalik archipelago.

 Tip: if it’s a Thursday, it’s a perfect opportunity to get souvenirs and do some shopping at the Pazar Yeri street market in the old town!
 For additional tips about shopping on the Turkish coast, check out our dedicated guide!

 Alley with old houses in Ayvalik coming out of a fairy tale!

 Next stop: Cunda (or Alibey Island), the largest and most popular island of Ayvalik.
 You can get there by car in 20 minutes or by ferry (there is one every hour) from Ayvalik town.
 You can either take a swim at one of the island's numerous beaches, such as Kesebir and Çataltepe, or visit the marvelous Ayvalik Island Natural Park, consisting of small coves perfect for sea exploration.

 After a long day, enjoy some Turkish and Mediterranean food in one of Cunda’s many restaurants (the island is a gastronomy tourism attraction), like the famous “Moshos Taverna''.
 Alternatively, you could have a delicious Ayvalik toast at the Taş Kahve café, with some Turkish coffee or tea on the side!

 The beauty of Cunda Island in the Ayvalik archipelago

 4. Return to Lesbos by ferry

 Hopping from the Greek islands to the coast of Turkey is so easy!
-Book your ferry tickets from Lesbos to Ayvalik on Ferryhopper in just a few clicks.
-And don’t forget: tickets are at the same prices as ferry companies!
+Visualize your trip on our Map of ferries and book your ferry tickets from Lesbos to Ayvalik on Ferryhopper with no hidden fees!